zenml-io/zenml/examples/kserve_deployment/README.md

 a set of pre-packaged runtimes which let you interact with a subset of common frameworks.
 (e.g. Scikit-Learn, XGBoost, LightGBM, MLflow etc.)

-The Sickit-Learn pipeline consists of the following steps:
+The Scikit-Learn pipeline consists of the following steps:
-* importer - Load the MNIST handwritten digits dataset from the Sickit-Learn library
+* importer - Load the MNIST handwritten digits dataset from the Scikit-Learn library
 * train - Train a Support Vector Classifier model using the training dataset.
 * evaluate - Evaluate the model using the test dataset.
 * deployment_trigger - Verify if the newly trained model exceeds the threshold and if so, deploy the model.
-* model_deployer - Deploy the Sickit-Learn model to the KServe model server using the SKLearn MLServer runtime. the model_deployer is a ZenML built-in step that takes care of the preparing of the model to the right format for the runtime servers.
+* model_deployer - Deploy the Scikit-Learn model to the KServe model server using the SKLearn MLServer runtime. the model_deployer is a ZenML built-in step that takes care of the preparing of the model to the right format for the runtime servers.
 In this case, the ZenML will be saving a file with name `model.joblib` in the artifact store which is the format that the runtime servers expect.

 ### 🏃️ Run the code
-To run the training/deployment Sickit-Learn pipeline:
+To run the training/deployment Scikit-Learn pipeline:

 ```shell
 python run.py